-Nevada is home to just over 20 dairy farms ranging in size from 500 cows to over 25,000 cows, and as a state, ranks 32nd in milk production by volume.
+Nevada is home to just over 20 dairy farms ranging in size from 500 cows to over 25,000 cows, and as a state ranks 32nd in milk production by volume.
 The region is excellent for growing forages and providing a dry, comfortable climate for dairy cows.
 Much of the fluid milk stays in Nevada — supplying 3 fluid milk plants and 1 milk powder plant.
-The milk powder produced in Nevada supplies high quality protein to people all over the world.
-Though Nevada is a small milk producing state (just 0.3% of the country’s total milk volume), it is a significant contributor to the local economy and can supply its entire population with fluid milk.
+The milk powder produced in Nevada supplies high-quality protein to people all over the world.
+Though Nevada is a small milk-producing state — just 0.3% of the country’s total milk volume — it is a significant contributor to the local economy and can produce enough to supply its entire population with fluid milk.